 Summary: Manufacturing companies are usually resource-intensive businesses.
 They require substantial financing to get started, operate, and expand.
-This creates an ongoing financial need that burdens many small manufacturing companies.
+This challenge creates an ongoing financial need that burdens many small manufacturing companies.

 1. Overview